nhrap-dev/windgrid-dat/README.md

 # windgrid-dat

 The windgrid dat scripts take a windgrid and creates a Hazus .dat file.

-The replacement will be scripts targeting particular file type conversions (e.g., arcgrid-to-dat.py; gtiff-to-dat.py; csv-to-dat.py; shapefile-to-dat.py)

-csv-to-dat.py, shapefile-to-dat.py, and utils.py are still under development and are not functional at this point.

 <h2>Setup</h2>